Vehicle registration plates of Malaysia: Putrajaya series

 Following the founding of Putrajaya in 1995, vehicle license numbers registered in the territory, in a fashion similar to commemorative vanity plates, originally had their territorial prefix incorporating the name of the territory stylised in oblique Calisto followed by a number sequence of up to four digits (Putrajaya xxxx).
 The Putrajaya format did not incorporate additional identifiers beyond the four-digit number, limiting the number of available plates for the original Putrajaya series to 9,999 vehicles.

 In response to the restrictive format the Road Transport Department began to issue F prefix plates (denoting "Federal") for new Putrajaya-registered plates effective 1 June 2016.

 Both FA and FB were already started issued on 22 July 2017 and 16 May 2018 respectively; and exhausted on 28 August 2017 and 25 June 2018 respectively.
 FC was started issued since 2 May 2019.
-Next are FD, FE, FF and FFF which were issued on 12 April 2021, April 2022, 14 May 2023 and May 2024. respectively.
-FG is started issued on 20 January 2025.
+Next are FD, FE, FF, FFF and FG which were issued on 12 April 2021, April 2022, 14 May 2023, May 2024 and January 2025. respectively.
+FH was first issued on 3 March 2026.

 Unlike other state and federal territory plate prefixes, new Putrajaya F prefix sequences are annually issued instead of upon exhaustion.